ozkary/ozkary.github.io/_posts/2023/2023-06-17-data-engineering-process-fundamentals-data-warehouse-transformation-exercise.md

 toc: true
 ---

 In this hands-on lab, we build upon our data engineering process where we previously focused on defining a data pipeline orchestration process.
 Now, we should focus on storing and making the data accessible for visualization and analysis.
-So far, our data is stored in a Data Lake, while Data Lakes excel at handling vast volumes of data, they are not optimized for query performance.
-To enable bulk data reading and analytics, we work on the design and implementation of a Data Warehouse (DW), which is a powerful Online Analytical Processing (OLAP) tool.
+So far, our data is stored in a Data Lake, while Data Lakes excel at handling vast volumes of data, they are not optimized for query performance, so our step is to enable the bulk data processing and analytics by working on our Data Warehouse (DW).

 During this exercise, we delve into the data warehouse design and implementation step, crafting robust data models, and designing transformation tasks.
 We explore how to efficiently load, cleanse, and merge data, ultimately creating dimension and fact tables.
 Additionally, we discuss areas like query performance, testability, and source control of our code, ensuring a reliable and scalable data solution.
-By leveraging incremental models, we continuously update our DW with only the deltas, optimizing query performance and enhancing the overall data pipeline.
+By leveraging incremental models, we continuously update our data warehouse with only the deltas (new updates), optimizing query performance and enhancing the overall data pipeline.
 By the end, we have a complete data pipeline, taking data from CSV to our data warehouse, equipped for seamless visualization and analysis.

 ## Data Warehouse Design

-A Data warehouse (DW) is an OLAP system, which serves as the central data repository for historical and aggregated data.
-In contrast to the ETL process employed by Data Lakes with Python code, a data warehouse (DW) relies on the ETL process.
-This fundamental distinction emphasizes the need for well-defined and optimized models within the DW, enabling efficient data access and exceptional performance.
+A data warehouse is an OLAP system, which serves as the central data repository for historical and aggregated data.
+In contrast to the ETL process employed by data lakes with Python code, a data warehouse relies on the ETL process.
+This fundamental distinction emphasizes the need for well-defined and optimized models within the database, enabling efficient data access and exceptional performance.

-> 👉 For the ETL process, the data is transformed before adding it to storage.
+> 👍 For the ETL process, the data is transformed before adding it to storage.
 For the ELT process, the data is first loaded in storage in its raw format, the transformation is then done before inserting into the dimension and fact tables.

-Before proceeding the implementation of concrete tables, our initial focus is on creating precise data models based on thorough analysis and specific requirements.
-To achieve this, we leverage code and tools that facilitate model development in an automated, testable, and repeatable manner.
-By incorporating such tools into our project, our architecture evolves to the following:
+Before building the concrete tables, our initial focus is on creating precise data models based on thorough analysis and specific requirements.
+To achieve this, we leverage SQL (Structured Query Language) and tools that facilitate model development in an automated, testable, and repeatable manner.
+By incorporating such tools into our project, we build the data services area in which we manage the data modeling and transformation to expand our architecture into the following:

 ![ozkary-data-engineering-data-warehouse-architecture](../../assets/2023/ozkary-data-engineering-process-data-warehouse-architecture.png "Data Engineering Process Fundamentals - Data Warehouse and Transformation Architecture")